Lonely Girls Club

 The Lonely Girls Club (LGC) is an organisation based in the United Kingdom that aims to promote friendship, and reduce loneliness and social isolation amongst adult women.
-The organisation claims to have a membership of over 145,000 members.
+The organisation claims to have a membership of over 170,000 members across 8 branches.
 According to The Washington Post, "Members range from age 18 to 70, and the average age is around 28."

 The club was founded by Holly Cooke (aged 22 at the time) in November 2018, with the launch of the organisation's first branch, The London Lonely Girls Club.
 As the organisation expanded to other United Kingdom locations, Cooke rebranded to The Lonely Girls Club.
 Cooke is the CEO and director of The Lonely Girls Club Ltd, incorporated in March 2024.

 History

 Cooke moved to London from Stoke-on-Trent in 2018 after graduating with a degree in Fashion Communication from Nottingham Trent University.
 She says she found her new city lonely and isolating.
 Cooke now says that most of her friendships initially stemmed from her work at LGC.